-In early February 2020, I attended a very special traditional festival called ‘Yonekawa Mizukaburi’.
+In early February 2020, I attended a special traditional festival called ‘Yonekawa Mizukaburi.’
 What makes it special is that recently the festival has been designated as a UNESCO Intangible Cultural Heritage event.
 And for that, the organizers have been trying to popularize the festival, which is said to have originally begun over 800 years ago, as a major tourist attraction in Miyagi prefecture.

 And coincidentally, they also held a photo contest, of which I entered with 2 entries and ended up winning the runner-up and participation prizes through both of my submissions.
 Words could not describe how happy I was to receive the news.
 Note: as of March 31st, perhaps due to the COVID-19 outbreak, the winning entries are not publicized yet on the official Yonekawa town website.

 So here’s the winning shot for the runner-up prize, titled 【絆 】 (meaning “bond or connection”).

 And here’s the other entry that got the participation prize, titled【決心】(meaning “determination”).

 By far, this was the most fun festival I have ever seen so I will write up the details of my experience in a separate blog article coming soon.
 Stay tuned!